Mattie432/Roll-a-ball/tutorials/Section4.md

   7. Move the duplicate around the board and keep doing this to create a circle shape out of these `PickUp` objects.
       ![Pickup 2](../imgs/pickup2.png)
   8. Okay looking good!
 Lets press play and test!

+You can download the project at this stage [here](https://github.com/Mattie432/Roll-a-ball/releases/tag/v0.4)